WIDC: Career Advancement Module (CAM) – Online Edition

 WIDC recognizes the term Woman/Women is in an evolution of language and note that our intention in our use is to be fully inclusive of underrepresented persons who may or may not identify as women and share the goals and values of WIDC to promote these marginalized voices and stories.
 Further, we gratefully acknowledge that the WIDC program originates from the traditional and unceded lands of the Coast Salish people, including the xmkym (Musqueam), Swxwu7mesh (Squamish), and slilwta (Tseil-wau-tuth) Nations.
 We also acknowledge the Indigenous Nations on whose traditional lands our guests, participants, and colleagues live, work and create.
 We commit to working together in the spirit of collaboration and respect for the generations that came before, those living now, and the generations to come.

-At the CAM you will be offered tools to identify and lean into your personal leadership style.
+The CAM includes tailored leadership master classes, roundtables, one to one coaching, and festival immersions for mid-career Canadian women filmmakers focusing on scripted content development.
+The CAM will offer you tools to identify and lean into your personal leadership style.
 You will learn about the continuum of confidence and how articulating what you love about being a storyteller for screen can give you a competitive advantage.
 Discover tips about reading the room while pitching your projects and debrief on your experiences in a confidential, collegial space.
-Engage in facilitated meetings with Industry experts, including representatives from Telefilm Canada, CBC, Bell Media, as well as seasoned producers, distributors, directors and others.
+Engage in facilitated meetings with Industry experts, such as representatives from Telefilm Canada, CBC, Bell Media, as well as established directors, producers and others.
 Learn how to strategically leverage all of this to advance your screen fiction projects and career.

 Each CAM program edition includes: